davidmckennirey/davidmckennirey.github.io/_posts/2021-05-04-granny-write-up.md

 nt authority\system
 ```

-And thats a wrap on granny.
+And thats a wrap on Granny.
 I spent a majority of my time on this box setting up my build environment, but at least I won't have to go through that pain again... right?

 [htb-list]: https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159
 [autorecon]: https://github.com/Tib3rius/AutoRecon